Updated July 13, 2023

 Some of the significant advantages are as follows:

 - Since the payments remain unaffected by the movements in the market in these types of mortgages, the borrowers can predict the payments well in advance and plan the cash outflow accordingly.

 - Most fixed-rate mortgages don’t have prepayment penalties, which enhances the ease of paying back the principal.
 This means the borrowers can repay more than the scheduled payments without extra fees or penalties.

 - It is the best option in an increasing interest rate environment as there is no need to pay any extra interest, even when the loan market is at its worst.

 Some of the major disadvantages are as follows:

-- These mortgages can be expensive compared to other loan options as the former involves different closing costs, such as underwriting fees, origination fees, etc.
+- These mortgages can be more expensive than other loan options as the former involves different closing costs, such as underwriting and origination fees.

 - The interest rates charged for fixed-rate mortgages are relatively higher than the other loan options.

 - It isn’t easy to qualify for a fixed-rate mortgage.
 An individual with a poor credit rating might find it challenging to secure a good deal or even grab one.